-After the disappointed she urged her husband, Lord Curzon of Kedleston the Viceroy of India (head of the British Administration at that time) to protect the area and the wildlife.
+After the disappointment, she urged her husband, Lord Curzon of Kedleston the Viceroy of India (head of the British Administration at that time) to protect the area and the wildlife.
 And the park was finally declared as World Heritage Site by UNESCO for its unique natural environment in 1985.

-Kaziranga National Park hosts a rich and diverse population of almost 42 species of fish, 9 species of amphibians, 27 species of reptiles, more than 491 species of birds, and 35 species of mammals.
+Kaziranga National Park hosts a rich and diverse population of almost 42 species of fish, nine species of amphibians, 27 species of reptiles, more than 491 species of birds, and 35 species of mammals.
 Among the larger mammals in the park are, Tigers, Elephants, and the One-horned Rhinos.

 However, it’s very rear to see the Tigers.
 The park is very untouched with very thick and dense vegetation, so a lot of places for the Tigers to hide away.
 But you almost guaranteed to see the wild One-horned Rhinos.
 I myself saw about 25 of them in less than one hour.

 I’ve been to most of the National parks in India, and Kaziranga National Park is the best organized, best kept, but very few tourists.

-During my trip, I only saw 2 other tourists in the 2 days I was there, both where local Indians.
+During my trip, I only saw two other tourists in the two days I was there, both where local Indians.
 So the change of meeting big noisy groups is very low in Kaziranga compared to the other parks in the country.

-You have two options how to get around inside the park.
+You have two options on how to get around inside the park.
 The first options are with a jeep, and the others are by elephant ride.
 One very important thing to note is that you have to sign up for the options you choose the DAY BEFORE, you go to the safari since it’s only a certain amount of people allowed to go inside the park each day.

 The elephants leave two times a day: 05.15-06.15 am, and 06.15-07.15 am.
 It is advisable to take the trip in the later slot during the months of winter, as fog and late sunrise make people would not see anything during the first departure in the morning.